 - Your application must be made so that the FAFSA is received by the processor at least four weeks prior to your last day of eligible enrollment or June 30, whichever comes first.

 - You must be a U.S. citizen; a national or permanent resident of the U.S., the Northern Mariana Islands or the Republic of Palau; or be in the U.S. for other than a temporary purpose.
 Citizens of the Marshall Islands and Federated States of Micronesia are eligible, if otherwise qualified, to receive Federal Pell, FWSP, and FSEOG.
 Permanent residents will be required to provide copies of their I-151 or I-551 card before being awarded aid.

-- You must not be in default on any federal loan (e.g., Federal Perkins, Federal Direct Stafford, Federal Family Education Loan, Federal SLS or Federal PLUS).
+- You must not be in default on any federal loan (e.g., Federal Perkins, Federal Direct Loan, Federal Family Education Loan, Federal SLS or Federal PLUS).